contentauth/c2pa-python/docs/native-resources-management.md

 This is why the interpreter's Global Interpreter Lock, the GIL, does not make this safe on its own.
 CPython executes one bytecode instruction at a time under the GIL, so simple operations cannot corrupt a built-in container.
 But a foreign function call through ctypes releases the GIL for its duration, so another thread runs while native code runs, and a `close()` can land inside that window. `_op_lock` and the in-flight counters avoids this case.

+Free-threaded Python builds (no GIL at all) do not change this. `ctypes` is not a compiled C extension, so it is not subject to the opt-in check that silently re-enables the GIL for unmarked extensions: a native library loaded through `ctypes` runs with no GIL protection whether or not the GIL exists elsewhere in the process.
+A native call already ran with the GIL released, so removing the GIL entirely makes that the normal case instead of a temporary window.

 The native library keeps its own bookkeeping for the pointers it hands out.
 That bookkeeping guards the pointer itself.
 It can't guard what Python does with the pointer.

 A callback is Python code the native library calls partway through a call, to read a stream or sign a message.
 It belongs to Python, so the native library keeps no bookkeeping for it.
 If Python frees that callback's object while the call runs, the next invocation reaches memory Python gave up. `_op_lock` and the in-flight counters keep that memory alive for the call.